Who is ready for another exciting true race report ?

 Maybe it was just good timing, or maybe it was the Holy Spirit, but something prompted me last weekend to start making plans for this weekend before I even knew about the coming weather change.
 First I asked two of my good friends if they would be available to do some miles with me.
 And , super awesome people and adventure-loving runners that they are, they both quickly said that would like to be part of the fun.
 I got my husband’s blessing and then made a reservation, or so I thought… for an overnight campsite at the local state park and starting making preparations.
 I tapered (barely ran any miles) and cleaned my house and ate a lot for a week.
 I bought drinks and snacks.
 The days flew by.
 I was getting very excited!
 The weather changed and I was feeling good!
 Nothing improves my mood like dry northern air.
 Seriously.

 This was not my first ultra.
 I knew my body was going to hurt.
 I knew there would be times I would feel bored and tired of running.
-I am not used to staying up past 11:00 so I knew I would get sleepy.
+I knew I would get sleepy.
 Visions of wild pigs, snakes, and spiders on the trail at night had made it a little hard to go to sleep the previous night so I decided I would run on the park roads most of the time after it got dark and until morning.
 The state park has about 5 miles of flat, wide, dirt trails through the forest if you run all of them.
 And the asphalt/gravel park roads that go around the camping areas are probably another 3 miles total.
-As you can imagine, we retraced our steps many times in 62 miles.
+As you can imagine, we covered the same ground many times in 62 miles.